Brissett, Browns rebound from collapse, beat Steelers 29-17

 Steelers: CB Ahkello Witherspoon (right hamstring) limped off in the third quarter and didn’t come back.

-Browns: Walker was carted off with his left leg immobilized in an air cast.
-Walker appeared to get hurt when he was bent back awkwardly trying to fight off a block. … Owusu-Koramoah (quadriceps) didn’t return. … DT Taven Bryan (hamstring) also was hurt in the third. … S Ronnie Harrison injured his hamstring during warmups and didn’t play.
+Browns: Walker was carted off with his left leg immobilized.
+Stefanski said Walker has a sprained knee and will undergo further tests.
+Walker appeared to get hurt when he was bent back awkwardly trying to fight off a block. … Owusu-Koramoah (groin) didn’t return. … LT Jedrick Wills Jr. (knee) went out briefly but returned. … DT Taven Bryan (hamstring) also was hurt in the third. … S Ronnie Harrison injured his hamstring during warmups and didn’t play.

 UP NEXT